Widly1/DMBS-Project/README.md

 # Projects
-In this repository, you will be able to access a list of projects that I've worked on and managed during my college career.
+In this repository, you will be able to access a list of file that I've worked on and managed during my Database Management System project.